The ez up tent is one of the most popular canopies used at craft shows.

-Many professional craft artists say they like the EZ Up because it really does live up to its name in that it is very easy to put up.
-With a bit of practice you can even put it up by yourself (which is very helpful if you don't have someone to help you at your craft shows).
+Many professional craft artists say the EZ Up is among the best canopy tents because it really does live up to its name in that it offers a very easy setup.
+With a bit of practice you can even put it up by yourself (which is very helpful if you don't have someone to help you at your outdoor events).

-They pack up compactly and normally come with a roller bag (check the description before you buy to ensure yours has a roller bag), which makes it easy to transport.
+They pack up compactly and normally come with a wheeled carry bag (check the description before you buy to ensure yours has a roller bag), which makes it easy to transport.

 I earn a commission for purchases made through links on this page.